Skip to contents

 A SpatRaster object containing gridded time series data (e.g., temperature).

-A sf object containing county boundary.
+An sf object containing the boundaries of interest.
+This object must contain the boundary specified by boundary_name in the column identified by boundary_col_name.
 For Virginia, the sf_va_county dataset provided in this package may be used.

 Character string.
-Name of the county or independent city to extract.
-Must match an entry in the county column of sf_county.
+Name of the boundary to extract.
+Must match an entry in the boundary_col_name column of sf_boundary.

 output